 — SSP NOIDA (@sspnoida) July 7, 2019

-A majority of vehicles booked had fancy number plates with casteist based tags such as Gurjar, Jaat, Brahman, Rajput etc. Other vehicles that were issued a challan had mentions such as Numberdar, Maha Mantri, Vidhayak.
+A majority of vehicles booked had fancy number plates with casteist based tags such as Gurjar, Jaat, Brahman, Rajput etc. Other vehicles that were issued a challan had mentioned such as Numberdar, Maha Mantri, Vidhayak.
 Moreover, number plates with vanity numbers such as 8055 as “BOSS” were also on the hit-list.

 Moreover, cars with tinted windows and bull-car were also caught during this drive